-Yr10: 3 out of 26 pupils Yr11: 8 out of 29 pupils
+Yr11: 3 out of 26 pupils

+External barriers (issues which also require action outside school, such as low attendance rates)

+C. Attendance:

-Extern nal barriers (issues which also require action outside school, such as low attendance rates) C. Attendance: Attendance rates for pupils eligible for PP are below that of all pupils.
+Attendance rates for pupils eligible for PP are below that of all pupils.
 This reduces their school hours and causes them to fall behind on.
+Below are last year's attendance rates for PP (2018-19\).
+The attendance for Disadvantaged pupils, as a whole was 94.66%.
+The overall attendance rate for all pupils was 96.79%.
+Attendance for disadvantaged within each year group:

+Year 7: 96.43%

+Year 8: 96.74%

+Year 9: 90.38%

+Year 10: 93.00%

+Year 11: 95.67%

+\Data from 5th April 2019 - this was when we made the final attendance data submission to county.

+D. Curriculum

-Below are last year's attendance rates for PP (2017-18).
-The attendance for Disadvantaged pupils, as a whole was 94.45%.
-The overall attendance rate for all pupils was 96.2 %.
-Attendance for disadvantaged within each year group: Year 7: 96.11% Year 8: 94.86% Year 9: 91.89% Year 10: 94.93% Year 11: 93.92% D. Curriculum The 2018-19 curriculum model will focus around a suite of pathways, whereby students are assigned to one of three routes, appropriate to their abilities and needs.
-Through the process of assigning students to pathways, the PP cohort are a particular focus.
+The 2019-20 curriculum model will focus around a suite of pathways, whereby students are assigned to a route, appropriate to their abilities, needs and aspirations.
+Through the process of assigning students to pathways, the PP cohort are a key focus.
 The aim is to ensure that PP students are in no way placed at a disadvantage, relative to their peers.
-This year, all students will have a meeting with a member of the Senior Leadership Team to ensure that the right suite of subjects are chosen to maximise their options beyond PGHS.
-The PP cohort will be a key priority group.
-E. Low aspirations / lack of aspirations A small number of KS4 pupils, in particular, have either low aspirations or no clear idea of what they want to do when they leave Year 11.
-To address this, PP students receive targeted advice, guidance and support from our Careers Advisor, Vic Ficorilli.
+All students will have a meeting with a member of the Senior Leadership Team to ensure that the right suite of subjects is chosen to maximise their options beyond PGHS.
+The PP cohort will be a key priority group and through close collaboration with the PP Champion, the intention will be to ensure that in these critical meetings PP students are encouraged and supported to have high aspirations for their futures.
+We will also endeavour to ensure that the parents of PP students attend these meetings to ensure that they share our high aspirations for their daughter.

+E. Low aspirations / lack of aspirations

+A small number of KS4 pupils have either low aspirations or no clear idea of what they want to do when they leave Year 11.
+To address this, PP students receive targeted advice, guidance and support from our Careers Advisor, Shamim Khan.
 They are assigned teacher mentors to provide further guidance and support.
 They have the support of the PP Champion, who works alongside the SLT member responsible for Careers and acts as an advocate for PP students, ensuring that they fulfil their potential and successfully transition to KS5.

-F. Lack of parental support / positive role models A small number of our pupils have difficult home circumstances.
+F. Lack of parental support / positive role models

+A small number of our pupils have difficult home circumstances.
 A direct result of this can be a lack of engagement with school by parents / carers.
 Impact on pupils can include poor attendance, unwillingness to complete homework and a lack of effort in school.

 G. Lack of opportunities A small number of pupils do not have the breadth of educational / cultural experiences to enhance their learning and develop their social skills.
-Narrow experience of life out of school.

-I ransients П. I Hansieins

-A small number of PP pupils join us part way through their secondary education and often have multiple barriers to their learning, including poor emotional wellbeing, gaps in prior learning and poor previous progress.
+Narrow experience of life out of school. Н. Transients A small number of PP pupils join us part way through their secondary education and often have multiple barriers to their learning, including poor emotional wellbeing, poor attendance and punctuality; gaps in prior learning and poor previous progress.
 Transient PP pupils: Yr 7: 0 Yr8: 0 Yr9: 1 Yr10: 6 Yr11: 3 Total: 10